 RESEARCH INTERESTS

 Our work focuses on improving health by finding better ways to intervene in disease processes.
-We work on all sorts of diseases, from tuberculosis in cattle to breast cancer in women, and all sorts of outcomes, from profit to survival.
+We work on all sorts of diseases, and all sorts of outcomes, in a One Health context.
 Across all these systems, one thing remains the same: we want to be able to tell people the best way to meet their goals.

-For this research, we rely heavily on two groups of methods: longitudinal data analysis and disease modeling.
+For this research, we rely heavily on two groups of methods: data analysis and disease modeling.

-Longitudinal Data Analysis: Understanding how diseases change over time is the key to finding what makes them better.
-We use the tools of longitudinal data analysis (i.e., survival analysis, time series analysis, analysis of repeated measures) to better understand the dynamics of disease.
+Data Analysis: Understanding how diseases change over time, space, and context is the key to finding how to stop them.
+We use the tools of data analysis (i.e., statistics, mapping, and data science) to better understand the dynamics of disease.

 Modeling: “Model” is a broad term that covers a lot of different areas, and we get into quite a few.
 Our research uses simulation modeling, risk analysis, and Bayesian network models to explore the potential outcomes of disease systems, and to predict the long-term impact of interventions.